qosha1/easy-sdk/CONTRIBUTING.md

-# Contributing to Django API Documentation Generator
+# Contributing to Easy SDK

-Thank you for your interest in contributing to the Django API Documentation Generator!
+Thank you for your interest in contributing to Easy SDK!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started